Dehghanni/Teofl/Writing.md

 Seek knowledge from the cradle to the grave, as the old saying goes.

-(As the biggest organization in the country,) governments had better impose stringent restrictions on … companies
+(As the biggest organization in the country,) governments had better impose/clamp stringent restrictions on … companies to circumscribe them.

 Governments had better use revenues from environmentally related taxes to provide incentives for green activities or to establish recycling companies.

 It takes an inordinate amount of time to ....

 Some celebrities are not averse/ have no aversion to getting pecuniary advantages by deception.
 To rephrase, some public figures are not bona fide and are prone to trick people to line their own pockets.
-Some celebrities are inveterate liars.
+Some hypocrite celebrities are inveterate liars.
 They might have political affiliation and ….

 Had I known about ...., I would have been ...